Home » Is Parrot Poop Supposed To Smell Bad?

 Is Parrot Poop Supposed To Smell Bad?

-If a parrot’s poop smells like sulfur, it may have eaten meat with sulfurous amino acids or protein-rich foods like legumes or cruciferous vegetables.
+If a parrot’s poop smells like sulfur, it may have eaten meat with sulfurous amino acids or protein-rich foods like legumes or cruciferous vegetables (broccoli, cabbage, cauliflower, kale, etc.)

-If feces smells sour, a parrot may have a bacterial infection.
-Certain bacteria attack the parrot’s gut, most notably E.coli, Citrobacter freundii, Streptococcus pyogenes, or Staphylococcus aureus.
+If a parrot’s feces smells sour, it may have a bacterial infection.
+Certain bacteria attack the parrot’s gut, most notably E. Coli, Citrobacter freundii, Streptococcus pyogenes, or Staphylococcus aureus.

-A sweet, yeast-like smell to parrot poop (similar to beer) is from excessive candida in the body.
+A sweet, yeast-like parrot poop smell (similar to beer) is from excessive candida in the body.
 Surplus candida causes candidiasis, a yeast infection in the parrot’s gut shed through feces.

-The smell of blood or copper in a parrot’s feces signifies internal bleeding, especially if the droppings also have the color and consistency of blackened tar (dried blood).
+The smell of copper in a parrot’s feces signifies internal bleeding.
+This is more likely if the droppings also have the color and consistency of blackened tar (dried blood).

-The main reasons parrots’ feces have a distinct and unpleasant odor are as follows:
+The reasons parrot feces has a distinct, unpleasant odor include:

 Dietary Adjustments

-Sudden dietary changes can lead to strong-smelling bird poop, especially if you feed parrots meat.
-The smell isn’t a concern as long as the droppings remain consistent and solid.
+Sudden dietary changes can lead to strong-smelling parrot poop, especially if you feed them meat.
+The smell isn’t a concern as long as the droppings are consistent.

-As per the Journal of Nutrition, the amino acids methionine, cysteine, homocysteine, and taurine contain high amounts of sulfur.
-This creates an aroma more commonly associated with mammal waste.
+According to the Journal of Nutrition, the amino acids methionine, cysteine, homocysteine, and taurine contain high amounts of sulfur.
+This creates an aroma associated with mammal waste.

 Some vegetables, notably dark, leafy greens, can have the same effect due to their protein content.